zacichan/ECOM186-time-series/cleaning_scripts/README.md

 -   LAs with incomplete data for the years 2005-2023 have been removed.
 98 LAs have been excluded.
 This may be due to factors such as LAs being absorbed by other LAs over the years.

 -   Where LAs have been renamed, with data clearly matching up (e.g. AB has data 2005-2010 and AC has data 2010-2023), these have been manually combined.
 There were only two instances of this - *see rows 37-39*.

+-   For excluded LAs, summary statistics have been calculated in overall_summary_statistics dataframes